Native Americans win, feds flee feather fight Government surrenders sacred feathers; admits undercover powwow raid was illegal

 “Today marks the end of a long journey.
 A journey that ten years ago seemed full of impossibilities.
 I have spent countless hours in prayer seeking God the Creator’s help.
 No one had ever won a case like this and many had even suffered time in prison. … [Yet] tonight, we gather together to celebrate the return of our eagle feathers.
 First and foremost, I thank my Lord and Savior for the wisdom He gave to people like our lawyers to help us not just win our feathers back, but to restore our culture and faith.
 Along with our attorneys I thank my wife Iris and the countless individuals whose faith and prayers have led us here today.
 As of this evening, we are free to dance, to worship, and to honor our God as Native people.” (read the full statement)

-“The government has no business sending undercover agents to raid peaceful Native American religious ceremonies,” said Luke Goodrich, deputy general counsel of the Becket Fund for Religious Liberty.
+“The government has no business sending undercover agents to raid peaceful Native American religious ceremonies,” said Luke Goodrich, deputy general counsel of Becket.
 “Native Americans were caring for eagles before this Nation was a twinkle in the Founding Fathers’ eyes.
 This historic agreement recognizes that the government violated Mr. Soto’s religious freedom and must respect the rights of all Native Americans in the future.”